 Compared with similar leadership and management programs offered within government organizations, we think that UW Tacoma stands out as the leader in high quality instruction, curriculum and innovative design.
 When you complete your certificate here, the "W" will follow you to your next job, holding value longer than any internal training program might.
 We use a practical, hands-on approach, our curriculum is based upon local needs determined by an advisory board of experienced local city, county and state public managers.

 Compared with a Master in Public Administration program, the Certified Public Manager® engages students on similar competencies but at a much lower cost.
 Our students also have the benefit of being able to take learnings back to their places of work and see change happen immediately, rather than waiting until the end of a quarter-long class or multi-year program.

 Can I complete this program while working?

 Of course!
 Our program is designed specifically for working professionals.
 Most of our students are currently working in local government, and we encourage them to bring their work experience to class.
 Classes do meet during weekdays (typically 2-3 contiguous days per month), and students can expect to have some work outside of the classroom.

 Early Bird: $1,799

 $5,397 - $5,697

 Textboooks not included (apprx $300)

-This program meets online and/or at UW Tacoma
+This program meets ONLINE or at UW Tacoma